Ada Ciganlija: Lake Sava

 Both dams allow water to flow through tubes and pumps.
 This way, the main body of the lake is connected to the smaller body of water on the southwest, which is itself separated from the river by the third dam.
 This mini "buffer" lake called Taložnik ("depository") is used as a purifier for the waters of both Lake Sava and city waterworks, which also use this water.
 Filtered water is constantly being pumped into the lake while on the northeast, the water is pumped out by electrically powered pumps through another dam into Čukarica Bay.
 In this way, an artificial flow of water through the lake is created.
 Because the water is also used for drinking, sanitation and environmental protection of the lake are imperative and the lake is under rigorous environmental protection.
 Weeds are groomed on the lake's bottom to purify the water by bonding phosphorus, nitrogen and dirt.
 Use of motorboats is strictly prohibited in the lake and dogs are not allowed on the beach.

 Wildlife in the lake mostly consists of the fish species which were introduced since the 1950s.
-The most common fish in the lake are the introduced silver carp and grass carp, but large autochthonous wels catfish, weighting over 100 kg, can also be found, causing concern among the swimmers so the authorities issued a statement that they are harmless.
+The most common fish in the lake are the introduced silver carp and grass carp, but large autochthonous wels catfish, weighing over 100 kg, can also be found, causing concern among the swimmers so the authorities issued a statement that they are harmless.
 In March 2019, a 2 m long catfish was caught in the lake.
 Catfish of this size is a rarity and, as required by the law, it was returned in to the lake.
 Other catfishes of this size were reported by the divers in previous years, but they lay lazily on the bottom of the lake, not swimming to the surface.

 There are 20 to 25 fish species in the lake, including the autochthonous carp, northern pike, zander, common bream, asp and European perch, and the imported, and highly invasive brown bullhead, Prussian carp and pumpkinseed.
-There are also crayfish and crabs, and since 2010s, the red-eared slider inhabits the lake, too, probably being released in the lake by the owners who kept them as pets.
+There are also crayfish and crabs, and since the 2010s, the red-eared slider inhabits the lake, too, probably being released in the lake by the owners who kept them as pets.

 The freshwater jellyfish Craspedacusta sowerbyi was discovered in 2008, garnering much attention for the lake.
 These anthomedusae begin their life as polyps and develop into jellyfish only if conditions, such as purity and water temperature over 25 °C, are right.
 However, authorities claim that these harmless and almost invisible jellyfish (they are only 3 mm to 5 mm wide, bell is 12 mm in diameter and have no sting cells) actually have been present in the lake for over 20 years.
 The first specimens were discovered in 1994 and they can also be found in the Danube.
 They live only for several days.